getkub/ansible_docker_splunk/Tutorial.md

  ### TODO (Things pending)
  - Find solution to make Management Console Distributed mode on start.
 Currently it comes-up as standalone
- - Distribute PEM keys to all search Heads
+ - Distribute PEM keys to all search Heads.
+Partially done.